 - The original cast of Beast Wars was implied to have taken their known names around the time they got stranded on the planet.
 Most of the names are references to their new beast modes, but the captains - "Optimus Primal" and "Megatron" - instead take names after the Generation One leaders.
 (Or, alternately, Megatron takes his from Cybertronian scripture, suggesting the G1 Decepticon did the same.)

 - Skips from Regular Show he always skips rather than walking.
 It turns out his real name is not Skips, but Walks.
 He changed it because he got tired of everybody asking him why does he skip everywhere instead of walk.
+Or at least that's what he says at first.
+A later episode shows the real reason: It was the name he chose when he was reborn as an immortal as his way of memorializing the woman he loved, who he always skipped with.

 - In an episode of South Park, after acquiring the last Plot Coupon in her quest, Barbra Streisand announces her transformation into a Humongous Mecha by saying (in Japanese) "From now on, my name is...
 Mecha Streisand!"